 1 – Capelinha – The chapel of the Apparitions

 The very heart of the Apparitions.
 It was the first edifice constructed in the Cova de Iria at the place of Our Lady of Fatima Apparitions, The exact spot is marked by a marble pillar on which the Our Lady of Fatima statue is placed.
-Here is an article about Our Lady’ statue.
-Here come over 5 million of pilgrims who visits the Sanctuary every year.
+Here is an article about Our Lady’s statue.
+Here come over 5 million pilgrims who visit the Sanctuary every year.

 2 – The Basilica of Our Lady of the Rosary of Fatima – Basilica de Nossa Senhora do Rosario de Fatima

 Consecrated in 7.
 October 1953 with its 15 altars which are dedicated to the 15 mysteries of the rosary.